DmC: Devil May Cry: Post-release

 Otero praised Ninja Theory for removing some of Dante's old and unappealing personalities, and making him a protagonist that is approachable for players.
 He described it as "a fresh and imaginative take on Dante".
 Clements thought that the redesigned hero is more relatable for players.
 Rich Stanton from Eurogamer is also positive about Dante's re-design, calling it one of the best reinventions of a character in gaming history.
 In contrast, Chris Schilling from VideoGamer.com was negative about the redesign, as he found the new Dante lacking some of the original's iconic features.

+While perceived positively among critics, the reception with the existing Devil May Cry fanbase was largely negatively.
+As detailed by Jonah Schuhart of ScreenRant in 2020, the game "struck all the wrong chords with most fans" with it's narrative and character changes, and was perceived as antagonistic towards the existing fanbase with Schuhart stating "the community just couldn't abide a game that directly insulted their interests and replaced its characters with rude, simplistic and distasteful reimaginings of things they already loved."

-With the announcement of Devil May Cry 5, Producer Matt Walker reiterated that while Capcom is returning to the original series "...this isn't a slight at Ninja Theory or DmC at all.
-We all love DmC."
-Matt explains "Itsuno-san himself has explicitly stated that in his mind, DmC is just as important as any of the other titles in the series, and he's just as proud of it."
+With the announcement of Devil May Cry 5, producer Matt Walker reiterated that while Capcom is returning to the original series "this isn't a slight at Ninja Theory or DmC at all.
+We all love DmC".
+Walker explained "Itsuno-san himself has explicitly stated that in his mind, DmC is just as important as any of the other titles in the series, and he's just as proud of it."
 Continuing, "That game had an amazing world all its own, that could only have been produced by the amazing artists and imaginations at Ninja Theory."